Victor Hely-Hutchinson: Early life

-Later life
+Later life and death

+He married Marjorie Anna Hugo, daughter of Dr. Dirk de Vos and Mrs. Hugo of Sonnenstrahl, Wynberg, Cape Town in Cape Town in June 1925.

 He joined the BBC at Savoy Hill in 1926, becoming a conductor, pianist, and accompanist.
 He moved to Hampstead, where his two sons were born.
+Sir Adrian Boult was a godfather to his children.

 In 1933, he moved once again to Birmingham to become Midland Regional Director of Music for the BBC, where he formed and conducted the Midland Studio Orchestra.
 In 1934, he left the BBC to become Professor of Music at the University of Birmingham, taking over from Sir Granville Bantock.
+From 1934 to 1944 he was Peyton and Barber Professor of Music, where he founded the University of Birmingham Music Society.

 In 1938, he saw signs of war, and relocated his family out of Birmingham to a nearby village.
 During the war he became an ARP warden.
 He became a D.Mus from Oxford University in 1941.
 He also joined the university's officer cadet force.
 In 1944, he returned to the BBC to become overall Director of Music, succeeding Arthur Bliss.
 He moved to St John's Wood.
 He never purchased a car, always using his bicycle.

 The winter of 1947 was very long-lasting and to save fuel (which was still rationed), Hely-Hutchinson refused to switch on the radiators in his office.
-He developed a cold, which became influenza.

-Death

-He died from acute meningitis on 11 March 1947 at the age of 45.
-His wife Marjorie died in 1988.
+He developed a cold, which became influenza, and he was ill by late February 1947.
+By early March 1947 he was convalescing; he had been ill for six weeks, and it was thought that he had been making reasonable progress in recovering, but he died at his home at 26 Queen's Grove, in St. John's Wood, from acute meningitis on 11 March 1947 at the age of 45.
 Astra Desmond sang at his memorial service.

+His son Chris married in 1963, and lived in Peopleton in Worcestershire until 1979, where he worked for GKN.
+In the early 1980s Chris lived in Culmington in south Shropshire.
+A grandson was born in August 1968, who attended Eton.
+A granddaughter was born in 1973, who married the grandson of David Ogilvy, 12th Earl of Airlie in 2009.
+The wife of Chris died in Shropshire on 29 March 2018, aged 74.